ArtemisNyx3/FlappyBirbJS/README.md

 # FlappyBirdJS

-This is project is an excuse to practice vanilla CSS and JS fundamentals.
+This is project is to practice vanilla CSS and JS fundamentals.